humrochagf/humberto.io/content/curriculum/index.en.md

 locationLink: https://goo.gl/maps/Bi2kz38XiEqjWDbv6
 profile: |

-    I'm a Software Developer with a solid background in architecture, development, support and automation of online solutions.
+    I'm a Software Developer with a solid background in infrastructure, backend development, and automation.
 I'm passionate about software development and always looking for ways to expand my knowledge.

 contact:
   - identifier: email